TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 and has a similar flavor as major unit testing frameworks in other languages.
-It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests from the reporting framework.
+It supports test automation, sharing of setup and shutdown code for tests, aggregation of tests into collections, and independence of the tests kutoka the reporting framework.

 To achieve this, :mod:`unittest` supports some important concepts in an object-oriented way: